ssllaakk/copl-Stonathan/assignment1/README.md

 Authors: Storm van Rooden (s3520129) & Jonathan Hosea (s3712826)

-The program works correctly \\ TO DO
+The program works almost correctly \\ TO DO
+* right_paren probleem (negative/test6.txt), classificeert ')' als empty string

-No deviations from the assignment as of now
+No deviations pfrom the assignment as of now

 * Vragen werkcollege *